 Requirements to Cross the Canadian Border

 Have your papers in order.
-Just like any time you cross a border into a foreign country, everyone in your group needs valid ID.
+Just like any time you cross a border into a foreign country, everyone in your group needs valid ID, which for American citizens means a passport book or passport card.
 The same rules apply whether you're in your own vehicle or a rental car.

 Will Your Rental Car Company Let You Drive into Canada?

 Avis: Top-tier Avis is designed for business travelers and only allows a limited set of vehicles to cross the border.

 With advance arrangement and consent from Avis, certain cars may be rented from the United States and driven into Canada by U.S. residents.
 A Canadian non-resident insurance card may be required and is available at the Avis rental location.
 Please call 800-230-4898 for more information.

 Budget: Avis's sister company, Budget, is far more lenient.

 If you are a U.S. resident, you may drive a Budget car into Canada.
 However, when you pick up a U.S.-registered vehicle in the U.S., you must advise us that you plan to drive to Canada so that, for insurance purposes, we may issue a Canadian Non-Resident Insurance Card.
 This card, to be kept inside the vehicle, is provided at no cost and it serves as simple documentation that the vehicle is insured in the U.S.